 If your business has not yet implemented a project management system, then we would highly recommend that you do so.

 Project management tools not only give you an overview of all the projects and tasks currently taking place, but you can also see what people are working on, how long it took them, and have email notifications when they’ve completed a project.

 When you have a project management tool, you don’t need to harass your team for updates or micromanage them.
 The tools do it all for you.

-At Liberty Mind, we have helped our clients implement project management tools, and we would highly recommend the following;
+I’ve helped Liberty Mind clients implement project management tools, and I would highly recommend the following;

 If you don’t currently have a project management tool in place, allocate time with your team of when you can have weekly or daily updates.
 This can also help your team feel connected to the wider company while remote working, and gain feedback from other colleagues.

 For those of you who are worried about underperforming employees, turn the responsibility onto them to track their time spent on their tasks, and highlight that this audit is purely to see if remote working is a viable option in the future.